Calamba is known as the "Resort Province of the Philippines", with its hot springs, lakes, and waterfalls.

 Studio and one-bedroom type apartments are perfect for individuals who need to go soul-searching or who want to unwind and recharge.

 Backpackers and staycationers may also take advantage of these inexpensive lodgings for one to two days.
 Even if it's only for a few days, short-term tenants will be able to experience a remote cabin-like experience that is close to nature and serenity.

 Families and groups of friends seeking the verdant shades of Calamba and its relaxing springs may avail of the bigger and more spacious apartments that have at least two bedrooms.
 Some of these apartments have an area dedicated for outdoor use such as for barbecues and dinners.

+The apartments for rent cost around Php 5,000 up to Php 15,000.
+The more expensive apartments are located close to prime establishments such as the booming and verdant NUVALI.
 This eco-investment hub is outlined with pocket parks, outlet stores, and restaurants that vacationers may explore and enjoy after a day of swimming and unwinding in the hot springs.